-Lord's-day.
-Sept.
+Lord's-day, Sept.
 28. I rode to my people; and though under much weakness, discoursed about half an hour; at which season divine power seemed to attend the word; but being extremely weak, I was obliged to desist; and after a turn of faintness, with much difficulty rode to my lodgings, where betaking myself to my bed, I lay in a burning fever, and almost delirious, for several hours, till towards morning, my fever went off with a violent sweat.
 I have often been feverish after preaching: but this was the most distressing turn, that ever preaching brought upon me.
-Yet I felt perfectly all rest in my own mind, because I had made my utmost attempts the letter of all 1 of the one is to speak for God.
-Sept.
-30. Yesterday and to-day I was scatte able to sit up half the day.
-But I was in a composed frame, and remarkably free from dejection and me-lancholy; as God has been pleased to deliver me from these unhappy glooms, in the general course of my present weakness hitherto, and also from a peevish spirit, O that I may always be able to say, Lord, not my will, but thine be done!"
-Saturday, Oct.
-4. I spent the former part of this week under a great degree of disorder, as I had done several weeks before; was able, however, to ride a little every day, although unable to sit up half the day, and took some care daily of persons at work upon my house.
-On Friday afternoon I found myself woulderfully revived and strengthened; and having some time before given notice to my people, and those at the Porks of Delaware in particular, that P designed to administer the sacrament of the Lord's supper upon the first sabbath in October: On Triday afternoon I preached preparatory to the sterament from 2 Cor. xii.
-5. I was surprizingly strengthened in my work, while I was speaking but was obliged immediately after to repair to bed, being now removed into my owil house among the Indians, which gave me such speedy relief, as 1 could not well have lived without.
-I spent some time on Priday night in conversing with my people as I lay upon my bed; and found my soul refreshed.
-This being Saturday, I discoursed particularly with divers of the communicants, and this afternoon preached from Zech. xñ.
-10.1 There seemed to be a tender melting," and hearty mourning for sin in the congregation.
-My soul was in a comfortable frame, and I was myself, as well as most of the congregation, much affected with the humble confession, and apparent broken-heartedness of a backslider; and could not but rejoice, that God had given him such a sense of his sin and unworthiness.
-I was extremely tired in the evening; but lay on my tied, and discoursed to my people.
+Yet I felt perfectly at rest in my own mind, because I had made my utmost attempts to speak for God: Sept.
+30. Yesterday and to day I was scarce able to sit up half the day.
+But I was in a composed frame, and remarkably free from dejection and melancholy; as God has been pleased to deliver me from these unhappy glooms, in the general course of my present weakness hitherto, and also from a peevish spirit, O that I may always be able to say,

-Wonderfully strengthened, administers the Sacrament.
+Wonderfully strengthened, -administers the Sacrament.